unixwzrd/TorchDevice/README.md

 - **Multiple Devices on MPS**: MPS does not support multiple devices.
 Calls to set or get devices will be redirected appropriately.
 - **Partial CUDA Functionality**: While many CUDA functions are mocked, some functionality cannot be fully replicated on MPS hardware.
 - **Performance Considerations**: Mocked functions may not reflect actual hardware performance or capabilities.
+- **Tensor Creation**: Direct tensor creation operations using CUDA may still fail on MPS as not all CUDA operations have direct MPS equivalents.
+This is a limitation of the underlying PyTorch implementation rather than TorchDevice.

 ## Recent Updates

+### March 2025 Updates

-The TorchDevice implementation has been simplified to ensure seamless compatibility between CUDA and MPS devices without requiring any special handling for optimizers or disabling the PyTorch compiler.
+The TorchDevice library has undergone significant improvements to ensure seamless compatibility between CUDA and MPS devices:

-Key improvements:
+#### Stream and Event Handling

+- **Enhanced Stream Support**: Implemented comprehensive CUDA stream functionality on MPS devices, including:
+  - Basic stream operations (query, synchronize)
+  - Context manager support with `__enter__` and `__exit__` methods
+  - Stream event handling capabilities
+  - Wait event and wait stream functionality
+- **Improved Event Handling**: Fixed CUDA events handling to ensure proper redirection to MPS:
+  - Added robust implementation for the `elapsed_time` method on MPS events
-- Removed the need to disable PyTorch compiler and inductor
+  - Improved the record method to properly handle stream parameters
-- Simplified Event and Stream class implementations
+  - Fixed synchronization and timing issues

+#### PyTorch Compatibility

+- **PyTorch Dynamo Support**: Ensured compatibility with PyTorch's dynamo compiler by implementing proper inheritance from base classes
+- **Optimizer Compatibility**: Fixed compatibility issues with PyTorch optimizers
-- Reduced the number of patched functions to the essential minimum
+- **Reduced Patching**: Minimized the number of patched functions to the essential minimum

-- Fixed compatibility issues with PyTorch optimizers
+#### Code Quality

+- **Proper Inheritance**: Implemented proper inheritance for Stream and Event classes from PyTorch's base classes
+- **Improved Error Handling**: Added better error handling and logging for debugging
+- **Test Coverage**: Added comprehensive tests for stream and event functionality

+### Upcoming Changes

+We're planning a major refactoring of the TorchDevice codebase to improve maintainability and extensibility:

+- **Modular Architecture**: Breaking down the large single file into smaller, focused modules
+- **Improved Testing**: Adding more unit tests for individual components
+- **Better Documentation**: Enhancing documentation with examples and API references
+- **Enhanced Logging**: Implementing more detailed and configurable logging

 ## Contributing

 Contributions are welcome!
-Please submit a pull request or open an issue to discuss potential changes or improvements.
+Here's how you can contribute:

+1. **Report Issues**: If you encounter any bugs or have feature requests, please open an issue.
+2. **Submit Pull Requests**: Feel free to submit pull requests for bug fixes or new features.
+3. **Improve Documentation**: Help improve the documentation by fixing errors or adding examples.
+4. **Test on Different Hardware**: Test TorchDevice on different hardware configurations and report your findings.

+Please follow these guidelines when contributing:

+- Follow the existing code style
+- Add tests for new features
+- Update documentation as needed
+- Ensure all tests pass before submitting a pull request

-## Consider supporting the development of this project
+## Supporting the development of this project

 If you find this useful please consider donating or sponsoring this project to help support continued development.
 You may do so at the following link: